Zheng-Meng/Dynamical-Systems-Control-with-Machine-Learning/README.md

 <h1 align="center">Dynamical Systems Control with Machine Learning</h1>

-Previously I have published a paper in [Nature Communications](https://doi.org/10.1038/s41467-023-41379-3), which proposed a framework to control dynamical systems, specifically robotic arms, to track complex chaotic or periodic trajectories.
+Previously we have published a paper in [Nature Communications](https://doi.org/10.1038/s41467-023-41379-3), which proposed a framework to control dynamical systems, specifically robotic manipulators, to track complex chaotic or periodic trajectories.
 The codes are available in [My Github](https://github.com/Zheng-Meng/Tracking-Control).
-However, that is a complicated issue: it is not easy to train.
+However, that is a complicated issue, and it is not easy to train.
 At that time we trained at least hundreds of reservoirs using long training data.

-Many people asked me that they are interested in this field (model-free control of dynamical systems with machine learning), and wonder if there exists a comparably simpler task for beginners to start with.
+Many friends asked me that they are interested in this field (model-free control of dynamical systems with machine learning), and wonder if there exists a comparably simpler task for beginners to start with.
 In light of this, here I want to introduce controlling chaotic systems, specifically a chaotic Lorenz system to a periodic orbit, by using reservoir computing (a type of recurrent neural network).
 This task has been done in this [Paper](https://iopscience.iop.org/article/10.1088/2632-072X/ac24f3) (though there are differences).

 <h3>Overview</h3>